University of Erlangen–Nuremberg: Major research areas

-Excellence initiative
+Excellence Initiative

-The Excellence Initiative by the German federal and state governments to promote science and research at German universities aims to promote cutting-edge research and to strengthen the higher education and research in Germany to improve its international competitiveness and to make top performers in academia and science visible.
+The Excellence Initiative is sponsored by the German federal and state governments to promote science and research at German universities.
+It aims to promote cutting-edge research and to strengthen higher education and research in Germany to improve its international competitiveness as well as making top performers in academia and science visible.

-As part of this initiative, FAU was awarded the contract for the Erlangen Graduate School in Advanced Optical Technologies (SAOT), which received 1.9 million euros of annual funding for the next five years.
-The Cluster of Excellence 'Engineering of Advanced Materials and Processes' (EAM) was also established at FAU as part of the initiative and has been approved in the second round.
-EAM is funded with 40 million euros.
+As part of this initiative, FAU has been awarded with funding for several Excellence clusters.
+The former Excellence Cluster Erlangen Graduate School in Advanced Optical Technologies (SAOT) received approximately 1.85 million euros of annual funding from 2006 to 2019.
+SAOT now acts as an interdisciplinary hub for research on photonics and optical technologies in Erlangen by providing an Education Program of Excellence for national and international doctoral candidates.

+The former Cluster of Excellence 'Engineering of Advanced Materials and Processes' (EAM) was also established at FAU as part of the initiative and received a total of 70 million euros in funding from 2007 to 2019.

+The contracts contributet significantly to the research funding of the university, including five new research buildings, permanent new technical facilities and research and teaching staff.